UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `article_analysis` - Scripts used for data analysis and figure generation for article publication.
 Uses data from output from `cDNA_pipeline`.
 Some figures were created using the scripts in `website`

+`illumina_pipeline` - In house NextFlow pipeline optimezed for analysis of Illumina paired-end short-read sequencing data.

-`cDNA_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.
+`nanopore_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.

 `proteomics` - Analysis pipeline to validate new transcripts at the protein level using publicly available Mass Spec data.
 Also explains downstream analysis steps and